 Set SMART Goals – SMART is an acronym created by Paul Mayer that stands for:

-To aid your organization in creating your purpose, goals and objectives the following are links to some examples as to what other organizations on campus strive to accomplish.
+To aid your organization in creating your purpose, goals and objectives the follow the link below to some examples as to what other organizations on campus strive to accomplish.